Azure/azure-event-hubs/samples/kafka/quickstart/README.md

 mvn exec:java -Dexec.mainClass="TestConsumer"
 ```

-If the Kafka enabled Event Hub has queued events (for instance, if your producer is also running), then the consumer should now begin receiving events from topic `test`.
+If the Kafka-enabled Event Hub has queued events (for instance, if your producer is also running), then the consumer should now begin receiving events from topic `test`.
 If you would like to change the topic, change the TOPIC constant in `producer/src/main/java/com/example/app/TestConsumer.java`.